 Below is the basic version of the 3 Agreements.
 After you’ve read them, you’ll see my answers to the top ten questions I hear when helping to deploy them in many dozens of next-generation companies.
 For your reference, you can download the complete one-page version of the 3 Agreements here.

-The goal of these operating agreements is to create a high-performing culture of accountability and fast execution.
+The goal of the 3 Agreements is to create a high-performing culture of accountability and fast execution.
 Accountability is created by accepting ownership for the roles we play.
 Fast execution is created by seeking out perspective from those who will be impacted downstream before we make decisions and by supporting one another towards our collective vision.

 Agreement #1: The Leadership Team is the cross-functional decision-making body